Every Image you Need for the Perfect Amazon Listing

 - Your product can appear bigger by taking up more of the white space, making it easier to notice and read

 At the end of the day there’s no point doing the rest of the work shown below if you don’t spend the time to optimize your main Amazon image first.
 We recommend finding a local photographer who specializes in product photography before you consider selling on Amazon.

 The Second Image – Connecting Emotionally with the Buyer

-When the first image is complete then you can start work on the second image.
+When the first image is complete then you can start work on optimizing the second image.
 This image can be the trickiest to get right but sets the stage for success.
 All of your additional images and text will be read based on the emotional state that this second image puts your customer in.